anasvemmully/full-stack-playlist/Task2/README.md

 Submit the challenge into the Google form [Here](https://docs.google.com/forms/d/1Daz8alvPvnKdkEaq4YERwoE-Qm2qt7nwXceCZEcz-tU). </br>
 https://docs.google.com/forms/d/1Daz8alvPvnKdkEaq4YERwoE-Qm2qt7nwXceCZEcz-tU

+> Upload all the files by compressing the folder (.zip/.rar/.7z) containing the source code, if there is more than one file !

 ## **🌐 Resources**
  - Refer to this [youtube] playlist.<br/>
    https://www.youtube.com/playlist?list=PLCbGKRm9hVCyQqV7HXujextP-xt2UCgfd